7room/aya/README.md

 * Windows 7 (or later)
 * [.NET Framework 4.6.2](https://dotnet.microsoft.com/download/dotnet-framework-runtime) (or later)

-Download the latest [Aya installer](https://github.com/7room/aya/releases/latest) called `AyaSetup-X.X.X.exe` where `X.X.X` is the current version.
+Download the latest [Aya installer](https://github.com/7room/aya/releases/latest) called `AyaSetup-x.x.x.exe` where `x.x.x` is the current version.
 Installer supports both 32 and 64-bit operationg systems.

 Aya will automatically update when a new release is available (this option can be disabled).